Roboticol/Vegetable-Plant-Blight-Disease-Classifier/README.md

 This will begin running the main web server.
 Now you can enter the website!

 # Extra Info
-also this [dataset](https://www.kaggle.com/arjuntejaswi/plant-village) contains all the plant images I used to train and test the AI.
-I didn't upload it to my github because this dataset is huge.
+This [dataset](https://www.kaggle.com/arjuntejaswi/plant-village) contains all the plant images I used to train and test the AI.